-position will be created to coordinate the mental health services for the Gilchrist County School District.
+coordinates the mental health services for the Gilchrist County School District.

 Note.
 Adapted from "Communication Planning and Message Development: Promoting School-Based Mental Health Services," by the National Association of School Psychologists, 2006, Communiqué, 35(1), p.
 27. Copyright 2006 by the National Association of School Psychologists.
 Adapted